 A complex cause may have a complex effect (e.g. German militarism, British jingoism, naval arms race, colonial rivalry, economics and nationalistic tensions plus other incalculable factors led to (complex effect) the first World War), as argued by James Joll (1984) in The Origins of the First World War.Cockcroft and Cockcroft, Persuading People, p.
 123.

-On attributing deaths to COVID
+On co-morbidities and attributing deaths to COVID

 Infection by the new corona virus strain SARS-CoV-2 and its related syndrome COVID-19 has been associated with more than two million deaths worldwide.
 Patients of higher age and with preexisting chronic health conditions are at an increased risk of fatal disease outcome.
 However, detailed information on causes of death and the contribution of pre-existing health conditions to death yet is missing, which can be reliably established by autopsy only.Sefer Elezkurtaj, et al, “Causes of death and comorbidities in hospitalized patients with COVID-19” in Nature (February 19, 2021)

 Show that all of the causes, and not just the one mentioned, are required to produce the effect.
 Identify instances where with different secondary causes, the supposed, primary cause is not followed by the effect.

 On knowing only fragments of a causal network, and a proposal for quantifying complex causes: